asifichy/FindPowerofAnyNumberUsingRecursion/README.md

 # FindPowerofAnyNumberUsingRecursion
 Write a C program to find power of any number using recursion.
-The solve is given below.
+The solve is given below in C.